Dolapo390/LITA-Sale-Analysis-pro1/README.md

-#### LITA-Sale-Analysis-pro1
+#### LITA CAPSTONE PROJECT-Sale-Analysis-pro1
 ### Sales Analysis
 ## Overview
 This project analyzes sales data to discover future trends, forcast future sales and provides actionable insights.
 The datasets includes  information on customers transaction, products, quantity,total sales,region,unit price and date.
+This is capstone project on incubators hub
+This to help us have an insights on how to understand a proper process of building a portfolio
-# Datasets and tools
+## Datasets and tools
 The datasets used for this projects includes,region,date,unit price,quantity,total revenue and i make use of EXCEL,SQL,POWERBI and GITHUB
 ## Analysis
 Sales trends:monthly,quarterly, and yearly trends